prog4biol/evop2026/EVOP_Python_2026.md

 Each key in a dictionary is unique, while values may not be.
 The values of a dictionary can be of any type, but the keys must be of an immutable data type such as strings, numbers, or tuples.

+If a key is repeated, the last value assigned to that key will overwrite any previous value.

 Data that is appropriate for dictionaries are two pieces of information that naturally go together, like gene name and sequence.

 | KEY   | VALUE                                                        |